Dariusburst

 is a horizontal scrolling shooter developed by Pyramid and published by Taito.
-Forming part of the Darius series, it was released for the PlayStation Portable December 24, 2009.
+Forming part of the Darius series, it was released for the PlayStation Portable on December 24, 2009.
 Like previous Darius games, Dariusburst is an offbeat sci-fi shooter set in outer space with aquatic-themed (typically fish-shaped) robotic enemies.
 In keeping with tradition, the game also features branching paths instead of the linear progression found in most games of the genre.
 There are a total of 11 zones in the game, with 5 stages per run.

 A related arcade game, titled Dariusburst Another Chronicle, was released in December 2010.
 An update, Dariusburst Another Chronicle EX, was released in 2011.
-An enhanced port of the original game for iOS and Android devices, titled Dariusburst Second Prologue, was released on February 10, 2012, and October 24, 2015 in North America.
+An enhanced port of the original game for iOS and Android devices, titled Dariusburst Second Prologue, was released on February 10, 2012, and on October 24, 2015 in North America.
 An enhanced port of Another Chronicle, titled Dariusburst Chronicle Saviours, was released for PlayStation 4, PlayStation Vita, and Microsoft Windows (through Steam) in December 2015.